commercetools/fs2-queues/docs/getting-started/subscribing.md

 ## Explicit pull

-If you are integrating this library with an existing code base that performs explicit pulls from the queue, you can access the @:api(com.commercetools.queue.QueuePuller) lower level API, which exposes ways to pull batch of messages.
+If you are integrating this library with an existing code base that performs explicit pulls from the queue, you can access the @:api(QueuePuller) lower level API, which exposes ways to pull batch of messages.
 This abstraction comes in handy when your processing code is based on a callback approach and is not implemented as a `Stream`, otherwise you should prefer the streams presented above.

 A `QueuePuller` is accessed as a [`Resource`][cats-effect-resource] as it usually implies using a connection pool.
 When the resource is released, the pools will be disposed properly.